mintplugins/mp-isotopes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin give you a template tag that you can put on any archive, category, or tag page so that you can sort the posts using the isotope js functionality.
+Gives a template tag that you can put on any archive, category, or tag page so that you can sort the posts using the isotope js functionality.

 == Description ==